Kaylee was more interested in looking at her game then taking the photo.

 Ainsley getting in on the fun of the leaves.

-Here we buried Kaylee in the leaves and just her little face was sticking out.
-Daddy and his girls playing in the leaves.
 We also took a trip to the Apple Blossom Farm.
 It somewhat surprises me that we had better choices of places to go for pumpkin/apple farms when we lived in Chicago.
 I would think it would be opposite.
 We had not been here before so we went with Brad's mom and sister one weekend.

 This is one of my favorite photos.
 As we were waiting on the hay rack to come back and get us Ainsley went over and sat on the pumpkin.